equinixmetal-archive/csi-packet/README.md

 ### RBAC

-The file deploy/kubernetes/setup.yaml contains the serviceaccount, role and rolebinding definitions used by the various components.
+The file [deploy/kubernetes/setup.yaml](./deploy/kubernetes/setup.yaml) contains the `ServiceAccount, `Role` and `RoleBinding` definitions used by the various components.

 ### Deployment

-The controller is deployed as a StatefulSet to ensure that there is a single instance of the pod.
-The node is deployed as a daemonset, which will install an instance of the pod on every un-tainted node.
+The controller is deployed as a `StatefulSet` to ensure that there is a single instance of the pod.
+The node is deployed as a `DaemonSet`, which will install an instance of the pod on every un-tainted node.
 In most cluster deployments, the master node will have a `node-role.kubernetes.io/master:NoSchedule` taint and so the csi-packet plugin will not operate there.

 ### Helper sidecar containers